 In addition to illustrating the varied intensities and differing forms anti-American gatherings can take, even within a single country in a single week, my experiences in 1999 showed how easily an international media driven by sensationalism and sound bites can mislead.
 I say this because some Western reports dealing with protests such as those I witnessed portrayed them as part of a late-twentieth-century throwback to the Boxerism of 1900.2See, for example, the breathless commentary in “China Stokes Anti-U.S. Fires, Recalling Blunders of the Past,” USA Today, May 11, 1999, p.
 14A.
 There were some reporters, such as John Gittings of the Guardian and Susan Lawrence of the Far Eastern Economic Review, whose coverage was much more nuanced.
 Still, when I returned to the United States and spoke to people about the sense they had gotten of the protests by following them via television, it seems that the USA Today report was far from atypical.
 This has always perturbed me since the Boxers had killed a significant number of foreigners (as well many times that number of Chinese converts to Christianity), not just taunted or roughed up a few of them (the case in 1999).
 The Boxers, moreover, had completely destroyed, not just defaced or thrown rocks at buildings.
 In addition, while many of the Chinese students who shouted out anti-American slogans in 1999 readily admitted that they found many things about the U.S. attractive, from its rock music to its universities, the Boxers considered everything associated with the West with contempt.
 To equate the protests of 1999 to Boxerism was a classic example of mistaking a twitch for a wink, to borrow Geertz’s imagery.

 I want to leave Geertz aside now, though, and turn to sociologist Charles Tilly’s From Mobilization to Revolution, the other social science classic I found valuable in the 1980s and still find relevant today.3Charles Tilly, From Mobilization to Revolution (New York: Random House, 1978).
 The book is devoted to distinguishing between various forms of contentious politics.
-As a result, it provides us with clues that help give us a clearer sense of additional things we might want know, besides whether Americans were endangered, to ensure that descriptions of anti-American events are thick enough.
+As a result, it provides us with clues that help give us a clearer sense of additional things we might want to know, besides whether Americans were endangered, to ensure that descriptions of anti-American events are thick enough.

 One of the most important things Tilly proposes is a tripartite schema that categorizes collective actions on the basis of their goals.
 There are, he says, “reactive” protests (e.g. rallies to bring a deposed King back to power) that seek to restore a pre-existing status quo.
 There are “competitive” ones (such as inter-village feuds), in which a group lays claim to the resources of another.
 And there are “pro-active” struggles (such as strikes for a shorter working day), in which groups demand new rights or resources.
 Many movements will have a mixture of reactive, competitive, and pro-active elements.
 Still, his ideal types remain useful in alerting us to things to look out for when trying to make sense of any protest.

-The first thing to note about anti-American demonstrations, in respect to Tilly’s categories, is that some of them fall cleanly into one or another pigeon-hole, while others combine reactive, competitive and pro-active elements in differing proportions.
+The first thing to note about anti-American demonstrations, in respect to Tilly’s categories, is that some of them fall cleanly into one or another pigeon-hole, while others combine reactive, competitive, and pro-active elements in differing proportions.
 For example, there have been purely “reactive” struggles (associated with the cry “Yankee Go Home”) that were efforts solely to get American troops withdrawn from a country.
 Often, though, a “competitive” dimension emerges in these struggles, when a political faction uses the issue to score points against a rival group more closely linked to Washington.
 This seems to be the case presently with some post-September 11 demonstrations.
 In countries such as Pakistan, anti-American protests seem related to efforts to shift the domestic balance of power.

 More than one category also needs to be considered when thinking about protests such as those that occurred last summer in Genoa.
 Many opponents of demonstrations of this sort have portrayed them as purely “reactive,” backward-looking efforts to stop not just globalization but progress.
-Yet, the protesters typically insist that they have “pro-active” goals, and that they do not want to stand in the way of progress, just shape it.
-They want to see a future in which decisions about the division of resources are made in a more democratic, transparent and egalitarian fashion.
+Yet, the protesters typically insist that they have “pro-active” goals and that they do not want to stand in the way of progress, just shape it.
+They want to see a future in which decisions about the division of resources are made in a more democratic, transparent, and egalitarian fashion.
 This can only come about, they claim, if the U.S. role in economic affairs is radically altered.

-Tilly’s work suggests that, whenever an anti-American demonstration makes headlines, we should ask whether it has reactive, competitive, or pro-active aspects to it, and if more than one element is present how it fits into the overall picture.
+Tilly’s work suggests that, whenever an anti-American demonstration makes headlines, we should ask whether it has reactive, competitive, or pro-active aspects to it and if more than one element is present how it fits into the overall picture.
 We also need to know, if we are to have a sufficiently “thick description” at our disposal, whether participants and observers have defined the event in differing ways when it comes to these goals.
 It is particularly common, for those who are criticized or feel threatened by a protest to insist that it is merely a reactive event, even though the participants make different claims.
 We need a lot of information to decide which view of the action gets us closer to the truth.